A to Z of recycling - F

 Remember that your item might have more than one name or may be listed under the name of the material it is made of.

-You can take fire extinguishers from your home to any Suffolk Recycling Centre, except Halon and BCFs.
-Please only take small quantities.
+You can take fire extinguishers from your home to any Suffolk Recycling Centre, except Halon and BCFs (dispose of these types through the manufacturer or through the hazardous waste collection service provided by district councils).

 If the fire extinguishers are not from your household or are from a business, you can either: